|Image credit: NASA.

 Little new was learned of Titan until 1944.
 In that year, planetary astronomer Gerard Kuiper discovered that it has an atmosphere containing methane.

 Data from the Voyager 1 spacecraft, which flew past Titan at a distance of about 4000 kilometers on 12 November 1980, showed that 98% of its atmosphere is nitrogen, and that its surface atmospheric pressure is roughly half again as great as Earth's at sea-level.
 Titan's surface temperature averages about 94 Kelvin (-179° Celsius, -290° Fahrenheit) and the low-density moon's surface gravitational pull is just 14% of Earth’s.
-The 5150-kilometer-diameter satellite's surface remained mysterious; it lay hidden beneath a high-altitude haze layer and dense orange clouds.
+The surface of the 5150-kilometer-diameter satellite remained mysterious; it lay hidden beneath a high-altitude haze layer and dense orange clouds.

 The SSEC report described a "core program" of planetary missions for the remainder of the 20th century.
 The four "initial" missions of the core program were a Venus Radar Mapper, the Comet Rendezvous/Asteroid Flyby (CRAF) mission, a Mars Geoscience/Climatology Orbiter, and — reflecting the many questions the Voyager 1 flyby had raised — a Titan Probe/Radar Mapper.

-This last would see a Saturn flyby or orbiter spacecraft drop a short-lived instrument capsule into Titan's dense atmosphere and probe its hidden surface using an imaging radar.
-The SSEC hoped that it would leave Earth between 1988 and 1992 and return data from Saturn and Titan between 1995 and 1997.
+The last of these would see a Saturn flyby or orbiter spacecraft drop a short-lived instrument capsule into Titan's dense atmosphere and probe the hidden surface using an imaging radar.
+The SSEC hoped that the Titan Probe/Radar Mapper would leave Earth between 1988 and 1992 and return data from Saturn and Titan between 1995 and 1997.

 SAI's presentation began with an overview of the scientific rationale underlying its mission proposals.
 The study team told the SSEC workshop that "the most important characteristic of Titan is the chemical evolution that has occurred and is still occurring in its atmosphere."
 For example, carbon monoxide and hydrogen cyanide found by Voyager 1 in trace amounts in Titan's atmosphere had the potential to evolve into nucleotide bases and amino acids, critical building blocks of terrestrial life.